aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-6-ireland-covid19-dropping.md

   - Ireland
 ---

-Figures from the European Centre for Disease Prevention and Control show a drop in cases, and in deaths, as of the morning of Sunday April 5.
+Figures from the European Centre for Disease Prevention and Control show a drop in cases as of the morning of Sunday April 5.
 They dropped from 424 the day before to 321.
-In the past, this has simply been a temporary blip in an otherwise uninterrupted upwards trajectory.
+In the past, short-term drops like this have simply been a temporary blip in an otherwise uninterrupted upwards trajectory.

 ![Daily cases in Ireland](/images/ireland_cases_0504.jpg)

 Close to the time of this data Ireland's Health Protection Surveillance Centre [observed](https://www.gov.ie/en/publication/ed3cdd-an-analysis-of-the-4916-cases-of-covid-19-in-ireland-as-of-saturday-/) that one in every four cases is 'associated with' health workers.
 I *think* this means that one in every four of those who have caught the virus is a healthworker, but this will have to be confirmed.

-> The median age of confirmed cases is 49 years

-> 1,263 cases (26%) are associated with healthcare workers
+If this is the case, it seems like an exceptionally high number and merits comparison with other EU countries.

-Deaths are, unsurprisingly, correlated and follow the same drop in reported numbers down from 22 reported deaths the day before to 17.
+Deaths are, unsurprisingly, correlated and follow the same drop in reported numbers, down from 22 reported deaths the day before to 17.

 > WARNING.
 It is very difficult to find definitive figures around Coronavirus.
 Depending on whether you're using the ECDC or
 > Johns Hopkins data, or a country-specific source, the numbers vary.
-The number of dead can't be presumed to be complete, and > those who died are known to have died *with* the disease, not necessarily from it.
-Then there are the numbers of recovered
+The number of dead can't be presumed to be complete, and > those who died are said to have died *with* the disease, not necessarily *from* it.
+Then there is the number of people
-> which aren't always counted.
-(For the same date as the date discussed here, Johns Hopkins noted 25 Irish recoveries).
-Even
+> who've recovered which isn't always counted.
+(For the same date as the date discussed here, Johns Hopkins noted 25 Irish
-> when a single source is compared over time, there's no guarantee that the reporting isn't improving as more information is
+> recoveries in total).
+Even when a single source is compared over time, there's no guarantee that the reporting isn't
-> gathered and that worsening figures may, in part, be due to better reporting of numbers of sick and deceased.
+> improving as more information is gathered and that worsening figures may, in part, be due to better reporting of numbers of
+> sick and deceased.

 ![Daily deaths in Ireland](/images/ireland_deaths_0504.png)